 For 2020, the City has designated one target area for the investment of CDBG funds.
 This area is known as the Annie Glidden North Neighborhood and is located in the northwest corridor of the City.
-The City will use 65% of CDBG funds to support the revitalization of this neighborhood by investing in the demolition of one abandoned/condemned structure and the installation of sidewalks in an area where residents use the roadway to walk to their destinations.
-The remaining 35% of funds will be used city-wide and include funding for the Owner Occupied Residential Rehabilitation Program for property owners of low-/moderate-income and Public Services which benefit all residents of the City.
+The City will use 65% of 2020 CDBG funds to support the revitalization of this neighborhood by investing in the demolition of one abandoned/condemned structure and the installation of sidewalks in an area where residents use the roadway to walk to their destinations.
+The remaining 35% of 2020 funds will be used city-wide to support Public Services which benefit all residents of the City and Administration of all programs and projects.
 Agencies funded by Public Services are required to report the number of low-/moderate-income residents served.
+Housing Rehabilitation and a portion of 2020 Demolition are funded by carry-over funds from prior years.
+Optional Relocation Assistance will be available to eligible LMI households where needed to assist renters who are displaced as a result of City code enforcement actions.
+CV-Public Services and CV-Public Facilities will be used to prevent, prepare for, and respond to coronavirus.